Skip to content

 A. It varies by stone and usage.
 Use the water test: if water soaks in instead of beading, it's time to reseal.

-🏠 Visit Our Showroom
+🏠 Visit Our Southborough Showroom

+Still figuring out which stone is right for you?
+Come see us.
 Nothing beats standing in front of the actual slabs, comparing colors, patterns, and finishes in person.
 That's how you make the right decision.

 Stop by our countertop store at 43 Turnpike Road (Route 9), Southborough, MA 01772 during business hours.
+We keep a large inventory in our heated warehouse, so there's always plenty to see.

 Already done your homework and know what you want?
 Email us or give us a call.